Last Updated on

 Turkmenistan is almost obsessed with setting world records.

-Ashgabat itself holds four current Guinness World Records: The world´s largest indoor Ferris wheel at 47,6m at the Alem entertainment centre in the south of Ashgabat, The highest numbers of fountains in public spaces and the highest concentration of white marble buildings with 543 in an area of 4.5m square metres.
+Ashgabat itself holds four current Guinness World Records: The world´s most giant indoor Ferris wheel at 47,6m at the Alem entertainment centre in the south of Ashgabat, The highest numbers of fountains in public spaces and the highest concentration of white marble buildings with 543 in an area of 4.5m square metres.

 The largest architectural constructed star in the world, a glass construction, which has a total area of 3,240 sq. m.
 (34,875 sq. ft.)
 At the Turkmenistan Broadcasting Centre tower.